 The hiding beauty eater is self-conscious about their image and has a hard time entering into relationships.
 They “hide” themselves in food.

 The relief eater goes for comfort food.
 They eat to feel good and change negative emotions they may be experiencing, such as sadness, depression, etc.

 And lastly, the give-it-up eater is the one who has tried diets time and again, but nothing seems to work.
 They make up their mind to enjoy eating and don’t care about trying any longer.

 What kind of a relationship do you have with food?
-If you think you fall into one or more of the above categories and would like to work on developing a better relationship with food, visit the practitioners at Healing Arts Center.
-We offer hypnotherapy, acupuncture, counseling, and many other avenues to help get you back on track and have a healthy (and enjoyable!) relationship with food!
-Call today for your complimentary consult!
+If you think you fall into one or more of the above categories and would like to work on developing a better relationship with food, visit the practitioners at Forum Health.
+We offer many avenues to help get you back on track and have a healthy (and enjoyable!) relationship with food!
+Call today to schedule a 15 minute health advisor call!